-Final award amounts will be verified via email after the Stanislaus County Board of Supervisors approves the final Stanislaus Urban County's FY 24-25 Annual Action Plan that includes final funding recommendations (estimated to occur in May 2024).
-Funding is on a reimbursement basis only and reimbursements will not be allowed until the awarded agencies are in a fully executed agreement with the County, as outlined in an official award letter.
+Final award amounts will be verified via email after the Stanislaus County Board of Supervisors approves the final funding recommendations (estimated to occur in August 2025).
+Funding is provided on a reimbursement basis only, and reimbursements will not be allowed until the awarded agencies are in a fully executed agreement with the County, as outlined in an official award letter.